 Setting realistic expectations is one thing.
-Shooting your own party in the foot is quite another, and it sure seems like in trying to do the former, Sen. Claire McCaskill
+Shooting your own party in the foot is quite another, and it sure seems like in trying to do the former, Sen. Claire McCaskill achieves the latter

 Congress is unlikely to pass a jobs bill this year because of opposition to spending, Sen. Claire McCaskill (D-Mo.) said Monday.

 Democrats have sought to put the legislative focus back on job creation in the aftermath of the debt-limit agreement, but McCaskill said that will be a hard sell given continued worries about the public debt.